Self-care: It’s not up to you alone

 Understanding your role in the broader system helps to alleviate the sense of being powerless and reminds you that you are part of a broader movement; you're not alone.
 It's essential to remember that.

-In response to our training survey, DVRCV created training dedicated to self-care and wellbeing for people working in the family violence sector.
-Check the training section for dates and locations.
+DVRCV has created a one-day training workshop dedicated to self-care and wellbeing for people working in the family violence sector.
+Find out more and register for our wellbeing training.